Zahra120/nycda-backend-exam/part2.md

 7 - Why do we use bcrypt.
 Write down 3 reasons why we use it if you can.

-to produce a very secured password that can not be hacked. it is a method of crypt package. it uses a very complicated algoritm to create hash.
+to produce a very secured password that can not be hacked. it is a method of crypto package. it uses a very complicated algoritm to create hash. it  compare two hashes to see if they are from the same source